 web validator

-Validate HTTP/HTTPS URLs locally—parse host/path and catch malformed links before publishing or sending to APIs.
+Validate HTTP and HTTPS URLs locally, parse host/path, and catch malformed links before publishing, importing, or sending them to APIs.

 Results